optimiseddesign/optimised_kicad-template/README.md

 |Release Date                   |YYYY-MM-DD                     |
 |Customer                       |CUSTOMER                       |

-> Note: This PCB release has been designed by Optimised Product Design / Kevin Bibby, on behalf of the Customer Company.
+> Note: This PCB release has been designed by Optimised Product Design Ltd, on behalf of the Customer Company.

 ## PCB Images